richiegimmel/bmt/README.md

 - Python 3.11 or higher
 - Node.js 18 or higher
 - PostgreSQL 14+ with pgvector extension
+- Tesseract OCR (for scanned PDF support)
+- Poppler (for PDF processing)
 - Anthropic API key for Claude

 ## Setup Instructions